 Credit disability insurance can benefit both the buyer and the lender because it will make sure the bank gets paid if the borrower cannot make their payment.
 When a borrower becomes disabled or sick, the insurance policy is used to make certain the lender is paid the money they are owed.

-The benefits for credit disability are activated when the borrower becomes very ill or injured.
+The benefits of credit disability are activated when the borrower becomes very ill or injured.
 However, there is a waiting period for the benefits, so they do not start immediately.
 In most cases, it can take 14 up to 90 days from the date that the borrower suffered the disability.

 The exact details depend on the policy fine print.
 After the waiting period has passed, the company that issued the credit disability policy will start sending the benefits.